yongac/yongac.github.io/_pages/publications.md

 author_profile: true
 ---

-Here are some recent research items that my colleagues and I have published or released as pre-prints, in order of recency (more or less).
+Here are some recent research items that my colleagues and I have published or released as pre-prints.
 If you are having trouble accessing any of these files, please email me and I'll be happy to send you a copy.

-## Under Review

-- **Yongacoglu, B.**, G. Arslan, and S. Yuksel.
-“Independent Learning in Mean-Field Games: Satisficing Paths and Convergence to Subjective Equilibria." arXiv: arXiv:2209.05703 (2022). [arXiv](https://arxiv.org/abs/2209.05703)

-- **Yongacoglu, B.**, G. Arslan, and S. Yuksel.
-“Asynchronous Decentralized Q-Learning: Two Timescale Analysis By Persistence." [arXiv](https://arxiv.org/abs/2308.03239)
-  * An early version of this paper has been accepted for presentation at the 2023 edition if the [Conference on Decision and Control](https://cdc2023.ieeecss.org/).

 ## Journal Papers